valeriansaliou/callisto/README.md

  * **Simulation**
   * `Scroll UP` `Scroll DOWN`: decrease/increase simulation speed

+## Disclaimer

+Distances and radiuses, as well as rotation/revolution periods have been respected.
+Since both the Sun, Jupiter and Saturn are quite huge relative to other Solar System objects, a square-root factor has been applied on all radiuses and distances.
+This makes huge objects smaller on display, and small objects visible on display.

+The main asteroid belt does not reflect reality, it has been trimmed down to some random objects only, while in reality it should contain at least 7,000 known asteroids.
+The Kuiper asteroid belt has been omitted for performance reasons (it should contain at least a trillon objects, which I doubt any GPU can handle in 2016).

 ## Thanks

 This project has been achieved following the excellent step-by-step tutorial available on [https://open.gl](https://open.gl)